railwayapp/docs/src/docs/getting-started.md

 You should see a [Postgres database](databases/postgresql) in the project dashboard, we use this to persist our To-Dos in the app.

 Congrats!
-After the initial deployment finalizes, your web server is nearly ready to go.
-All you now need to do is just to [Generate a Domain](deploy/exposing-your-app)
+After the initial deployment finalizes, your web server ready to go.
+All you need to do now is to find the domain.
+Within the service settings panel, the domain is listen under Deployments.

+You can also find it in the [Settings](deploy/exposing-your-app) tab under Public Networking.

 <Image
 src="/images/getting-started/4-railway-getting-started-domain-link.png"